 What does the insulation look like up there?
 Is it shifted to one side or the other?
 Or maybe it’s a big pile of cellulose in the middle.

 Do your fiberglass batts look like they aren’t as fluffy as they once were?
-Does it look like dreaded moisture has reached them and mold is starting to grow?
+Does it look like the dreaded moisture has reached them and mold is starting to grow?

 Worse yet for both, does it look like you have some unwanted guests making a home in your insulation?
 Traditional insulation is known for easily converting into critter condos.

 Do you notice you have ice dams in the winter?
-These can be pretty seriously as it can cause damage to your roof.
+These can be pretty serious as it can cause damage to your roof.
 Ice dams form when the warm air from your home leaks into the attic and heats the roof.
 The snow and ice melts, runs down your roof, and forms a frozen dam at your overhang.